Bed-e/ALAB320-List-App/README.md

 The application should include an input element that allows users to create new todo items and add them to the list.

+#### UseReducer

+useReducer is used in the ListItem component.
+It replaced the need for useState in the component, and it handles the state of the todoName variable

 # Setup

 ### Make sure you have the following installed: